AI-Native Architecture

 Training the harness

-AI harness training loop: Agent OS definitions compile into the Personal AI runtime, the evals harness measures behavior, and the signal refines the definitions and routing policy.
-Agent OS identity · context skills · memory connections tool-portable spec Personal AI OpenClaw · 7 agents policy router Claude · Perplexity · Ollama self-hosted runtime Evals Harness routing quality behavior signal measured feedback compile measure refine definitions + routing policy
+AI harness training loop: Personal OS Studio compiles Agent OS definitions into the Personal AI runtime, the evals harness measures behavior, and the signal refines the definitions and routing policy.
+Agent OS identity · context skills · memory connections tool-portable spec Personal AI OpenClaw · 7 agents policy router Claude · Perplexity · Ollama self-hosted runtime Evals Harness routing quality behavior signal measured feedback Studio compile measure refine definitions + routing policy

 The Agent OS already captures what an agent should be — identity, context, skills, memory, and connections — in tool-neutral Markdown.
 Personal AI already runs agents live, with policy-based routing across Claude, Perplexity, and local models, and an evals/ harness that measures routing quality.